colouring-cities/colouring-cities.github.io/index.markdown

 _________________________________________________________________________________

 ## Contact
-If you are an academic institution involved in research into SDG related topics and would like to discussbecoming part of the CCRP network, please contact Polly Hudson at pavh2@cam.ac.uk.
+If you are an academic institution and would like to set up a CCRP national platform please contact Polly Hudson at the Dept of Computer Science and Technology, University of Cambridge @pavh2@cam.ac.uk.
 _______________________________________________________________________________